Zee Aero (now Wisk) Z-P2

 Mountain View, California, USA

-Zee Aero, now part of Kitty Hawk, developed the Z-P2 full-scale, manned eVTOL aircraft, flying it at Hollister Municipal Airport in California.
+Zee Aero, now part of Wisk Aero (and formerly part of Kitty Hawk), developed the Z-P2 full-scale, manned eVTOL aircraft, flying it at Hollister Municipal Airport in California.
 Steve Eggleston at DK Turbines was first to photograph the aircraft being towed out to the runway on Oct.
 10, 2016 (photo by Steve Eggleston, used with permission).
 The aircraft began conducting manned hover testing in March 2017.

 The effort began in March 2010, originally under the leadership of Prof. Ilan Kroo of Stanford University.
 Patent 9,242,738 (priority date July 19, 2011) illustrates a high-mounted series of vertically mounted electric propellers similar to the first vehicle, the Proof of Concept (POC).